-OMI (Organic Mattress Inc.) is an exemplary company making mattresses for humans and animal companions alike.
+OMI (Organic Mattress Inc.) is an exemplary company making mattresses for humans and animal companions alike (we especially like their crib mattresses).
 Their pet beds are made in the USA at the company’s own factory where workers are asked to be smoke-free and scent-free and no toxic chemicals are allowed on site.
 The beds themselves are free from polyurethane foam, chemical flame retardants, formaldehyde, anti-fungicides, pesticide-treated cotton or other harmful chemicals.

 So, what is in these dog beds?
 Certified organic cotton, organically-grown buckwheat hulls, and a Talalay 100% natural rubber ring that helps form the sides.
 The inner cushion is filled with certified organic cotton and buckwheat hulls, sewn inside two separate chambers to help keep them contained.
 The cover is made with 7-ounce weight color grown (dye-free) certified organic cotton canvas and a brass zipper closure.